nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Step 4: The UserList is iterated through to check for Users that match the provided keyword.
 Matched users are appended to a List which is returned and then printed by Ui.printResponse.

-The following sequence diagram models the operation: PENDING DIAGRAM

 ### 4.1.7.
 View User Loss

 >This feature allows users to find user debt by summing all moneyTransacted in all the Transactions in which the User is a Borrower through the command ```view-user-debt```.